OrBenyamin7/RoboMo/README.md

 **-PowerPoint Presentation:** A summary presentation highlighting key aspects of the project, including objectives, achievements in Phase A.

 **-Project Poster:** This document outlines the key aspects of the Phase B development, showcasing the architecture, requirements, and data flow within the system.
-It includes an evaluation of the system’s performance, the workflow involved in the development process, and a screenshot demonstrating the project's functionality
+It includes an evaluation of the system’s performance, the workflow involved in the development process, and screenshots demonstrating the project's functionality.